Like making winter my bitch.

 I would ski five times a week at my “peak” which was in high school.

 Yes, I peaked in high school.

-I was working full-time and skiing is expensive.
+I was working full time and skiing is expensive.

-All of a sudden when mom and dad aren’t footing the bill, skiing seems a little unnecessary.
+Suddenly when mom and dad aren’t footing the bill, skiing seems a little unnecessary.